expressjs/discussions/docs/CHARTER.md

 ## Section 3: Express Governing Body

 The Express project is managed by the Technical Committee ("TC").
 Members can be added to the TC at any time.
-Only current members of the TC may nominate another committer for TC membership and the TC uses its standard consensus seeking process to evaluate whether or not to add this new member.
+Any committer can privately nominate another committer to the TC, preferably slack or alternatively by email, and the TC uses its standard consensus seeking process to evaluate whether or not to add this new member.
 Members who do not participate consistently at the level of a majority of the other members are expected to resign.